Essential Oils Safe for Shih Tzu by Janice Jones |Last Updated 06-14-2023

 Essential oils are becoming increasingly popular for household and room scenting.
 But beyond that, they’ve been used by humans to help cure or quell non-life-threatening ailments like depression, anxiety, and insomnia.

 We love our fur babies and want the best for them in terms of lifestyle, care, fun, and health.
 So, can this alternative treatment be used in our Shih Tzu as well?
 Yes and no. Like any medicine, there are essential oils that are beneficial to our pets and some that aren’t.
-Read on for a guide to dog-safe essential oils that will work for your best friend.

 Use a store-bought or DIY essential oil diffuser like normal, and let your pet inhale the scent.
 Make sure to monitor their mood and behavior as they interact with the oil.
 Be careful where you place the diffuser as you do not want it to tip over.